InnerSourceCommons/managing-innersource-projects/CONTRIBUTING.md

 Please be aware that all of your contributions will be opened by default and that those will be licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+## Guidelines

+When using titles in Markdown, use # for main title, ## for the second header title, etc. It's just to follow the same style :).

+When mentioning inner source, we tend to use lower case and separated by a blank space as in open source.
+As an example, these are not correct cases: Inner Source, Inner source, InnerSource, innersource, inner sourcing.
+Again this is a matter of following a similar style.